hocus-dev/hocus/README.md

 - x86_64 Linux, preferably with at least the 5.10 kernel
 - KVM support on the host
-- A Linux distribution which supports the `target_core_user` and `tcm_loop` kernel modules (generally available with the notable exception of WSL https://github.com/microsoft/WSL/issues/9511)
+- A Linux distribution which supports the `target_core_user`, `tcm_loop` and `sd_mod` kernel modules (generally available with the notable exception of WSL https://github.com/microsoft/WSL/issues/9511)
 - Git
 - Docker, Docker Compose, and Buildx